llm-bible/llm-bible.github.io/_publications/akuzawa2022multimodal.markdown

 bibkey: akuzawa2022multimodal
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2301.00676"}
-tags: ['Agentic', 'Multimodal Models', 'Training Techniques', 'Model Architecture', 'RAG', 'Transformer', 'Attention Mechanism']
+tags: ['Transformer', 'Agentic', 'RAG', 'Model Architecture', 'Training Techniques', 'Attention Mechanism', 'Multimodal Models']
 ---
 Agents that can follow language instructions are expected to be useful in a variety of situations such as navigation.
 However, training neural